Biggest, Best List of Children’s Christmas Books

 Christmas to Color by Mary Tanana

-Lovely, intricate (aka. challenging) black-and-white Christmas designs adorn each page just inviting you to color.
+Lovely, intricate (aka. challenging) black-and-white Christmas coloring page designs adorn each page just inviting you to get creative.
 Which one will you choose first?
 (And where are my reading glasses?)

 Mary Engelbreit’s Color Me Christmas Coloring Book by Mary Engelbreit